 “I’m not sure.
 Something with computers?”

-This was the answer my mother routinely gave others (and I suspect still does) when asked what my new company did, having left my role as research scientist in early 2000, at the height of the dot.com boom, to join my first tech start-up.
+This was the answer my mother routinely gave others (and I suspect still does) when asked what my new company did, having left my role as a research scientist in early 2000, at the height of the dot.com boom, to join my first tech start-up.
 Being from a different generation, I thought my mother’s sentiment was simply rooted in a lack of context and understanding.
-But 17 years of tech sales and 4 start-ups later, I’ve come to realize that her confusion wasn’t all that misguided.
+But after 20+ years in tech sales, 4 start-ups, and starting my own training and coaching practice, I’ve come to realize that her confusion wasn’t all that misguided.
 As it turns out, despite your awesome sales and marketing machine, most customers have no idea what you or your company does.
 What’s even more shocking is that your company may not either.

-Concerned your organization might be facing a similar issue?
-You can triage the extent of the problem by considering this escalating series of tests.
+Concerned your organization might be facing a messaging consistency issue?
+Considering this escalating series of tests to help triage your operation.

-The good news is if you can pass tests #2 and 3 but aren’t sure about this one, you’re in an ok spot.
+The good news is if you can pass tests #2 and 3 but aren’t sure about this one, you’re doing ok.

 Pull a random sales rep off the phone and ask them to explain what your company does in 15 seconds or less.
 This experiment typically has three outcomes: